Global True Lithuania Encyclopedia of Lithuanian heritage worldwide

 Lithuania street in LaSalle, Montreal

-An artificial lake in the area around Montreal has been named Lac Dainava (Lake Dainava) after Dainava (a.k.a.
+The "most visible" such colony looking on the map is Lac Dainava (Lake Dainava) after Dainava (a.k.a.
 Dzūkija), an ethnographic region in southeastern Lithuania.
-The area was developed by Lithuanians who acquired summer homes around the lake.
+It is an artificial lake, named so by its Lithuanian developers.
 The wooded area around the lake reminds of the real Dainava that is full of forests, giving a hint for the name.

 One of numerous inscriptions where the Lake Dainava name is written